kterwelp/iOS_Chat_App_Tutorial/README.md

 - User Profile
 - Dark Mode Support

-Take a look at the free playlist on YouTube for a step by step guide how to build this project
+Take a look at the free playlist on YouTube (iOS Academy Channel) for a step by step guide how to build this project